hussnainjav3d/veronicas-pqs/README.md

 ###### Some predefined rules to follow while coding

 * Only Arrow functions must be used
+* Only react query should be used for the data fetching purposes
 * If you have to create a component, dont just create file, follow the predefined components protocol.
 Create a directory with component name and place an index file and write your component there
 * Directory name must start with capital letter
 * Files name must start with small letter